getmuxxi/template-cloudflare-sveltekit/README.md

 # Starter Template for SvelteKit on Cloudflare Pages

-Use this template / starter kit to quickly deploy a UI and/or API on Cloudflare Pages.
+Use this template / starter kit to quickly deploy a UI or API on Cloudflare Pages.

 ## Features